Karishma-19-v/Hr-dashboard/README.md

 An HR Dashboard is a visual interface that provides Human Resources (HR) professionals, managers, and executives with quick access to key HR data and metrics.
 It consolidates various employee-related information into easily digestible charts, graphs, and reports, helping HR teams make data-driven decisions, track employee performance, manage workforce efficiency, and ensure compliance with labor laws

-we have done analysis using hr dashboard.
+we have done analysis using HR  data.

 1) How many people are in each job?